David Magney Environmental Consulting

 • Ventura County Planning Division – CEQA Initial Study Biological Resources Checklists.

 DMEC conducts CEQA Initial Studies for biological resources for discretionary projects occurring within Ventura County as an on-call biological consultant.
 DMEC conducts preliminary site surveys of each project site and determines if sensitive biological resources are present that may be adversely impacted by the proposed project.
 DMEC completes the CEQA checklist for biological resources, makes determinations as to potential for significant impacts the project may have, and makes recommendations for additional investigations, avoidance of impacts, and/or mitigation opportunities, as appropriate.
-Contact: Patrick Richards, Senior Planner, Ventura County Planning Division.
+Contact: Kim Rodriguez, Director, Ventura County Planning Division.

 • UNOCAL – Sulphur Mountain (Ventura County) Biological Assessment